MilesCranmer/vim-stream/README.md

 Call `vims` on piped input, providing a list of arguments that you would use in vim command-line mode.
-All lines not deleted are printed by default, but you can turn this off with a `-n|--silent` flag.
+All lines not deleted are printed by default, but you can turn this off with a `-n|--quiet` flag.

 Trigger "exe" mode using the `-e|--exe-mode` flag, which creates macros for `'%g/$1/exe "norm $2"'` (see [the power of `:g`](http://vim.wikia.com/wiki/Power_of_g)),